armanbilge/BIOINF702/assignment3.md

 The correct structure is assumed to be the most thermodynamically stable one and thus structures are scored according to an energy function [@Fis09;
 @LWZ09].
-Both physics- and knowledge-based energy functions can used for this purpose [@LWZ09].
+Both physics- and knowledge-based energy functions are used for this purpose [@LWZ09; @ZS11].

 Given a scoring function, parameter optimisation is a well-studied problem with several existing methodologies.
-The main techniques applied to protein structure prediction include Monte Carlo (with simulated annealing), molecular dynamics simulations, genetic algorithms, and database searches [@Fis09; @LWZ09].
+The main techniques applied to protein structure prediction include Monte Carlo (with simulated annealing) [@Fis09; @LWZ09; @NJ12; @XZ12; @Yan+15], molecular dynamics simulations [@Lup08; @Fis09; @LWZ09; @Mar+11; @Dav+12; @Rav+12;
+@MNF14], genetic algorithms.

+The total search space for any reasonably-sized protein is immense.
+Proteins are generally modelled on the atomic level, where each atom is represented by three coordinates (either using the Cartesian system or the torsion-angle system), such that a protein consisting of $n$ atoms has
+$3\left(n-1\right)$ degrees of freedom [@XZ12].
+For example, the beta subunit of haemoglobin consists of nearly 5000 atoms for some 15000 degrees of freedom [@Kav+98].
+(The number of atoms also provides a lower bound on the number of particles considered in an accurate physical model, which must also consider the solvent.)

+Templated-based prediction is effectively a strategy to start with a good model of the protein and thus relieve the burden of searching the entire space.
+The first

 It is important to note that no search algorithm can compensate for a poor scoring function, as its responsibility is to find the best-scoring structure